 <priority> (This is optional) – Priority of the URL compared to others in the list ranges from least important to important (0.0 to 1).

-Do You Need To Add A Sitemap To Search Console?
+Do You Need To Add An XML Sitemap To Search Console?

 Emphatic no. Google can locate and index your pages even without a sitemap.